rahulpandey11799/MNIST_DATASET/README.md

 Be aware that your images have to have a black background and white line color!

 Furthermore your images resolution has to be 28x28px.
 If yours is bigger just use my UIImage rescaling extension I wrote.
 The line width has to be thick enough to be recognized as a digit.

-Information about the model
-This CNN model achieves up to 99.5% of accuracy and the structure is as follows:

-CNN Model